catch-twenty-two/rust-ssd/README.md

 This will produce a jpeg file in the same directory the process was executed in named `/ssd300_output.jpg` with annotated bounding boxes and labels.

 ## Training
-Similar inference, training is done using the 'train' directive as demonstrated in the following command:
+Similarly to inference, training is done using the 'train' directive as demonstrated in the following command:
 ```
 cargo run --release -- --o 'person,cat,dog' train --c 22  --r /home/mint/coco-2017/
 ```
- In both training and inference, the --o option is required and needs to match the objects called out in the .mpk file name in both order *and* name.
+ In both training and inference, the --o option is required.

   - **c** - Instructs the executable to begin training at a specific checkpoint, in this case it's 22.
   - **r** - Provides ssd-rust the root folder path for the COCO dataset.
 In this example, the COCO root folder is considered to be `coco-2017` which has the following directory layout: